What to Do with Old Business Cards: 11 Ideas to Recycle and Reuse

 Create Loyalty Cards or Flashcards

-Old business cards are just the right size for both loyalty programs and study aids.
+Business cards are just the right size for both loyalty programs and study aids.
 For loyalty cards, cover any outdated info with a sticker or label, then mark each visit with a stamp, sticker, or hole punch.
 Offer a reward after a certain number of marks – it’s an easy way to build customer habits without printing a brand new business card.

 Create Loyalty Cards